skyscrapers/documentation/kubernetes/github-actions-runner-controller.md

 ## Github authentication

 In order for the controller to authenticate to Github and manage the runners, it needs either a Github application or a Github Personal Access Token (PAT) with access to the Github organization.
 We highly encourage you to use the Github application method, as the PAT requires very broad and high level access to the Github organization, which poses a high security risk would the token be exposed.
-You can read more about how the controller authenticates with Github in the [official documentation](https://github.com/actions/actions-runner-controller/blob/master/docs/authenticating-to-the-github-api.md).
+You can read more about how the controller authenticates with Github in the [official documentation](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners-with-actions-runner-controller/authenticating-to-the-github-api).

 To configure the `actions-runner-controller` with a Github application follow these steps:

+> [!NOTE]
-*Note that these steps are taken [from the controller main documentation](https://github.com/actions/actions-runner-controller/blob/master/docs/authenticating-to-the-github-api.md#setting-up-authentication-with-github-api), and tailored to our setup to make it easier for our customers*
+> These steps are taken [from the controller main documentation](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners-with-actions-runner-controller/authenticating-to-the-github-api#authenticating-arc-with-a-github-app), and tailored to our setup to make it easier for you to follow.

 1. Create a new Github App for your organization by following this URL (replace `:org` with your organization name):